 Using the guide bearing collars.
-Once you've identified the best fit for your bit and guide bearing, use one of the guide bearing collars supplied with the guide bearings to lock the position to quickly return to the "sweet spot" the next time you use that bit and bearing combination.
+Once you've identified the best fit for your bit and guide bearing, use the guide bearing collars supplied with the guide bearings to lock the position to quickly return to the "sweet spot" the next time you use that bit and bearing combination.

-Tip: Make sure the stop collar is on the guide bearing shaft prior to making your first tenon cut otherwise you have to remove the guide bearing entirely and you will loose your place on the template.
+Tip: Make sure the stop collar is on the guide bearing shaft between the guide bearing and pantograph arm prior to making your first tenon cut otherwise you have to remove the guide bearing entirely and you will loose your place on the template.